CommonRoad/commonroad-scenario-designer/docs/source/lanelet2.rst

 This code of this conversion take some points into account:

 - If a lanelet has a successor, the converted nodes at the end of the lanelet have to be the same as the nodes of the converted successor.
-- Same goes for a lanelet and its predecessor.
+- Same lanelet predecessor relationships.
 - If a lanelet is adjacent to another lanelet, and the vertices of the shared border coincide, they can share a way in the converted OSM document.